intersystems-community/cache-tort-git/README.md

 	^Git("settings","mappings","mac")="mac/"
 	^Git("settings","namespaceTemp")="C:\temp\testctg\"

 In this particular case Caché Git stores all its files (except sc-list.txt) in `src/cache` subfolder.
 Classes are stored in `src/cache/cls/` etc. All csp files (including static files -- js, css) are stored in `src/cache/cls`.
-With thtis particular path to repository classes will be stored in folder `C:\temp\testctg\src\cache\cls\`.
+With this particular path to repository classes will be stored in folder `C:\temp\testctg\src\cache\cls\`.

 You can omit root mappings.
 Mappings for particular item type are still applied.